Launching a Tennessee Startup

 - Knoxville Business Resource Guide - The City of Knoxville offers a guide for new businesses interested in setting up shop in Knoxville.

-Recommended: Are you ready to create a Tennessee startup and become an entrepreneur?
+Recommended: Are you ready to create an Tennessee startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Tennessee, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Tennessee is home to numerous industries and business sectors.
 Some have been around for as long as the state has existed.
 Others are newer to the scene but quite influential.
 Some of the most important industries in Tennessee are: